Avipsa1/STaNCe-lab-Storymaps/README.md

 Users and Contributers are free to:

-    <b> Share </b> — copy and redistribute the material in any medium or format
+    * Share  — copy and redistribute the material in any medium or format
-    <b> Adapt </b> — remix, transform, and build upon the material
+    * Adapt  — reuse, improve, and build upon the base material

     The licensor cannot revoke these freedoms as long as you follow the license terms.